-While this adaptation also strays from the original poem it does feel more like I would imagine a Beowulf film should feel.
-It tries to expand on Grendals backstory trying to explain why Grendal attacks King Hrothgar’s kingdom in the first place.
+While this adaptation also strays from the original Beowulf poem it does feel more like I would imagine a Beowulf film should feel.
+It tries to expand on Grendal’s backstory trying to explain why Grendal attacked King Hrothgar’s kingdom in the first place.
 It stars Gerhald Butler as Beowulf and Ingvar Eggert Sigurosson as Grendel.
 Although the scenery is magnificent (it was filmed in Iceland), the film itself only went on to receive average reviews.

 The 13th Warrior

-Many people say that this adaption is probably the best to date.
-The movie is actually based on a book called The Eaters Of The Dead which was written by Michael Crichton in 1976.
+Many people say that this Beowulf poem adaptation is probably the best to date.
+The movie is actually based on a book called Eaters of the Dead, which was written by Michael Crichton in 1976.
 He based his book on two sources.
 The first was Beowulf and the other was the true story of Ahmad Ibn Fahdlan.
 Ahmad Ibn Fahdlan was an Arab explorer who traveled to the land of the Vikings in the 10th century and is one of the main references to Viking culture today.

 In the 13th Warrior, we get to see the metaphoric representations of all three monsters which Beowulf faces in the poem.
 The story is told through the eyes of an Arab traveler who has been exiled from his home.

-Beowulf is a true masterpiece and a treasured part of English literature.
+The Beowulf poem is a true masterpiece and a treasured part of English literature.
 It is definitely worth exploring especially if you enjoy Viking culture and history.

 More Free Classic English PDF Books to Enjoy: